Net Metering Pakistan

 Net Metering application fees.

-The net metering application fee is 5,000 to 10,000 PKR based on KW.
+The net metering application fee ranges from 5,000 to 10,000 PKR per KW.

 Cost of inspection and approval